dustinpfister/blog_posts/_posts/js-array-flat.md

 layout: post
 categories: js
 id: 911
-updated: 2021-07-15 14:51:02
+updated: 2021-07-15 14:52:32
-version: 1.9
+version: 1.10
 ---

-If I want to flatten an array of arrays into a single array of values, and I am working in a modern javaScript environment, then I can use the [fill Array prototype method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) to do so.
-If for some reason I am using an old version of node that does not support Array.fill, or if I need better backward support then there are a wide rand of options when it comes to creating or finding alternatives to the array flat method also.
+If I want to flatten an array of arrays into a single array of values, and I am working in a modern javaScript environment, then I can use the [flat Array prototype method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) to do so.
+If for some reason I am using an old version of node that does not support Array.flat, or if I need better backward support then there are a wide rand of options when it comes to creating or finding alternatives to the array flat method also.

 <!-- more -->